FCC orders station groups to negotiate with AT&T in DirecTV dispute

-WASHINGTON (Reuters) - The Federal Communications Commission on Friday said it was directing nine broadcast station groups to return to the negotiating table over whether to allow local stations to air on AT&T Inc’s (T.N) DirectTV after some consumers have been without access for five months.
+WASHINGTON, Nov 8 (Reuters) - The Federal Communications Commission on Friday said it was directing nine broadcast station groups to return to the negotiating table over whether to allow local stations to air on AT&T Inc’s DirectTV after some consumers have been without access for five months.

 In June, AT&T filed a bad faith complaint against the nine individual station owners, which collectively pulled 20 stations in 20 cities from DIRECTV, DIRECTV NOW and/or U-verse.
-The nine station groups are either managed or controlled by Sinclair Broadcast Group (SBGI.O), AT&T said.
+The nine station groups are either managed or controlled by Sinclair Broadcast Group, AT&T said.

 One of these owners controls three ABC, CBS, NBC or FOX affiliates; another has two, and five owners have one.
 AT&T said it has reached agreement with three of the nine broadcasters named in the complaint.